Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 Lady Gowrie Lookout

 Kirribilli has some nice views but it can be difficult to walk very far without hitting the back streets.
-There is Lady Gowrie Lookout for looking out towards Sydney Heads.
+There is Lady Gowrie Lookout for looking out towards the Heads.

 Kirribilli House